georgiiparla/deepseek-playground/README.md

-This code uses my small npm module that is a factory for creating context for OpenAI API completions. https://www.npmjs.com/package/completions_playground2
+This code uses my small npm module that is a factory for creating context for OpenAI API/ DeepSeek  completions. https://www.npmjs.com/package/completions_playground2